a write club

 To be considered, please be a writer with professional experience.
 I hope to see you in a future Chapter!

 Now accepting submissions.
 All participants sign an agreement that states they retain 100% ownership of their work.
 To keep the club fee as low as possible, writers agree to a 2.5% commission to David Cornue if the project sells and another 2.5% split among the other group participants (5% total).
-It's a win-win.
+It's a win-win, all for half of what you give to an agent or manager.
 If you sell, everyone else benefits a little from helping you.
 If someone else sells, you benefit in the same way.
 Click "Inquire" below for the Chapter you would like to join, which meets over consecutive weekends.
 In your email, please include a writing sample, a paragraph summary of the project you'd like to develop, and a brief statement of why you are passionate about this idea.
 When applicable, include the name of the Chapter alum who recommended you.
 Given the limited slots for each Chapter, fees are nonrefundable, so please only apply if you can commit to classes.

 Chapter 24: Idea Generator